What Should You Do to Earn Respect as a Manager?

 Dressing appropriately, cleanly, and in accordance with the environment, speaking clearly and properly, adhering to etiquette, and treating others with respect are important for gaining respect in the business world.

-Show That You Are Good at Your Job
+Demonstrate That You Are Good at Your Job

 Be a Role Model with Your Behavior